fastlane/fastlane/YourFirstPR.md

 #### Unit tests in one specific test file

-If you know exactly which `_spec.rc` file you want to run, use
+If you know exactly which `_spec.rb` file you want to run, use

 ```
 bundle exec rspec .\fastlane\spec\fastlane_require_spec.rb